 Doom RPG uses three coordinate systems.
-If you're familiar with raycasting engines like the one used in Wolfenstein 3D and other early first-person games, you'll likely be familiar with the "course grid" and "fine grid" they employ.
-The course grid represents the "blocks" or "grid squares" that compose the level.
-In Doom RPG, the course grid is 32x32.
-The fine grid divides each course grid square in to smaller blocks, typically matching our texture width.
-In Doom RPG, the fine grid divides course grid blocks in to 64x64 blocks and, consequently, the map in to 2048x2048 blocks.
+If you're familiar with raycasting engines like the one used in Wolfenstein 3D and other early first-person games, you'll likely be familiar with the "coarse grid" and "fine grid" they employ.
+The coarse grid represents the "blocks" or "grid squares" that compose the level.
+In Doom RPG, the coarse grid is 32x32.
+The fine grid divides each coarse grid square in to smaller blocks, typically matching our texture width.
+In Doom RPG, the fine grid divides coarse grid blocks in to 64x64 blocks and, consequently, the map in to 2048x2048 blocks.

 All the wall textures are stored in